ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 process, flows, flow lists, impact methods, unit groups, flow properties, locations, etc).

-**Elementary flow:** as materials, energy, or space that are taken directly from the environment or released directly back into the environment
+**Elementary flow:** materials, energy, or space that are taken directly from the environment or released directly back into the environment

 **Interoperability:** dataset consistency between agency repositories and/or repository groups in terms of metadata and documentation; life